Pediatric Eye Care & Eye Exams for Children

 Once the testing is complete, you will meet with your pediatric doctor to review the findings and you will have opportunities to ask questions you might have about your child’s eyes.
 At the end of the examination your child may be prescribed glasses, or you may be asked to return for regular eye exams to your local optometrist or recommended to continue care with your Wolfe Eye Clinic pediatric ophthalmologist.
 Treatment for other problems may also be addressed and you will have the opportunity to ask questions.

 The best pediatric ophthalmologists at Wolfe Eye Clinic are here to help ease your concerns and ensure your child continues to have the best vision possible in their growing day to day life.
-Wolfe Eye Clinic offers complete pediatric eye care in Ames, Des Moines, Hiawatha (Cedar Rapids), Iowa City, Marshalltown, Waterloo and surrounding areas.
+Wolfe Eye Clinic offers complete pediatric eye care in Ankeny and Des Moines areas.
 If you’d like to request information, fill out our form, or reach out to us at (833) 474-5850.